 - Prevent IP theft through contracts.
 Ensure all your employment and consultancy contracts clearly state your ownership of any IP developed by your firm.

 - Seek advice if you are unsure you are protected.
-To ensure that any trade mark you create is properly protected, contact a trade mark agent for advice through the Institute of Trade Mark Attorneys.
+To ensure that any trade mark you create is properly protected, contact a trade mark agent for advice through the Chartered Institute of Trade Mark Attorneys.
 Find a patent agent through the Chartered Institute of Patent Attorneys.

 - Protect your IP early as registration takes time.
 It typically takes between 2 and 4 years to get a UK patent granted.
 However, under certain circumstances, it is possible to have your UK patent fast-tracked - reducing the waiting time to under a year.
 Fast track approval is available for inventions that offer an environmental benefit and those that have already received a positive examination report from an international patent office.
 Bear in mind it typically takes about six months to register a trade mark.